What is Polychromatic?

 Currently, one of the OpenRazer team members is rewriting OpenRazer to handle everything in userspace, which will eliminate the dependency on DKMS drivers for GNU/Linux.
 This rewrite uses hidapi and is making excellent progress, but is still in early development.

-Once OpenRazer is fully compatible with Windows and Mac, Polychromatic will be able to support Windows and macOS.
+Once OpenRazer is fully compatible with Windows and Mac, Polychromatic can look at supporting Windows and macOS.

 Are other LED peripherals supported, such as Logitech or Corsair?